exploring self-realization, sacred personhood, and full humanity

 E. Your metaphor is not so far-fetched.
 He virtually engineered a dramatic “rescue raid” to free Elizabeth from her own house!

 K. True love and marriage, Darling Dear, before they’re done with us – though we ever long for peace and revel in the aesthetic -- may yet make “SEAL commandos” of us all.

 E. Thank you, and if I may, as postscript, I’d like to add one more small item.
 I say “small” as Elizabeth did not linger here but yet could easily be ranked as one of her more notable thoughts.

 E. In my own words, she said that the one who saves you, changes you, holds title-deed to you; in other words, he owns you.
 He is the Pygmalion; she is the modelling clay.
 Even more, the fact that he does, and is able to, refashion his Beloved, and does bring out her best, is proof, before heaven and earth, that he is her authentic, eternal mate.

-K. (sighing) That is so beautiful, Dear.
+K. That is so beautiful, Dear.
 We are certain that Elizabeth, without Robert’s vivifying touch, would have lived out, in her father’s house, her remaining bitter days with suppressed anger.
 But this was not the real Elizabeth; the sometimes-curmudgeon Elizabeth was not the real Elizabeth.
 No one could help her, reach her, until Robert came.
 Moreover, he judged her to be altogether “perfect,” with no flaw at all.
 What kind of pink-cloud idealization is this?
 It is the ultimate-reality view of the True One.
-Only he will possess such x-ray vision – and by his sacred perspicacity Robert revealed himself to be Elizabeth’s long-awaited sacred eternal lover.
+Only he will possess such x-ray vision of all that she will yet become – and by his sacred perspicacity Robert revealed himself to be Elizabeth’s long-awaited sacred eternal lover.